mike-rambil/Advanced-Git/README.md

 ## 📌 `git push --force-with-lease`

-`git push --force-with-lease` ensures you don’t accidentally overwrite someone else’s work when force-pushing.
+`git push --force-with-lease` ensures you don't accidentally overwrite someone else's work when force-pushing.
 It checks if the remote branch still matches what you last pulled.
 If someone else has pushed changes in the meantime, your push is rejected, preventing unintended data loss.

 ### 🔹 Problem